BrighTide/sys3-public/concordance system 4.md

 ## 💠 Ideas that seem important
    ## 🔥 Discord & Wrongness Intuitions
+      "Don't focus on the solution, focus on the problem, an inability to do *complex communication*"

-      🧨 DISCORD                       - "Our ability to resolve *disagreement* on what is real and important is inadequate"
+      🧨 DISCORD                       - "Our ability to resolve disagreement on what is real and important is inadequate"
-         - "An increasing inability to cohere in the same epistemic and normative reality as one another"
+         - "An increasing inability to cohere in the same epistemic and normative reality"
          - "Civilization is to groups what intelligence is to individuals.
 Civilization is a means of combining the intelligence of many to achieve ongoing group adaptation.
 Civilisation, like intelligence, may serve well, serve adequately, or fail to serve its adaptive function.
 When civilization fails to serve, it must disintegrate unless it is acted upon by unifying force."
-      🔎 WRONGNESS                     - "Our ability to discern the *correct answers* to what is real and important is inadequate"
+      🔎 WRONGNESS                     - "Our ability to discern the correct answers to what is real and important is inadequate"
          - "The world is increasingly beyond our ability to make sense of"
          - "Sensemaking is the ability to generate an understanding of the world around us so that we may decide how to respond effectively to it.
 When this breaks down within the individual, it creates an ineffective human at best and a dangerous one at worst.
 At the collective level, a loss of sensemaking erodes shared cultural and value structures.
 It renders us incapable of generating the collective wisdom necessary to solve complex the societal problems that produce a state of existential risk.
 When that happens, the centre cannot hold."